encelo/nCine_JobSystem_Presentation/slides.md

 <div class="col-span-3">

-- A portmanteau of "Encelo" and "engine" 😅
+- A portmanteau of "Encelo" and "engine" (like Linux 🐧)
 - Cross-platform 2D framework for games, tools, and prototypes
   - PC (Linux, Windows, macOS), Android, Web (Emscripten)
 - Distributed as a static or dynamic library with a clean API and callback system